Welcome to the farrelly's Dynamic Asset Allocation New Zealand subscriber only area...

 Against a heightened Volatile, Uncertain, Complex and Ambiguous (VUCA) macro backdrop, it is crucial that practitioners identify and understand the gaps in markets – including the disconnect between Wall Street and Main Street, equity prices and economic growth, divergence in central bank policies, and valuation discrepancies between private and publicly-traded assets – to reduce the unavoidable dissonance between our own perceptions and market realities and enable us to better understand what lies ahead for economies and investment markets so we can reorient portfolios accordingly.
 Mind the gap(s)!

-The combination of years of low interest rates and reduced risk appetite from banks created the perfect conditions for non-banks to fill the gap in commercial real estate lending markets.
-But too much of a good thing has led to weaker lending standards, poor governance and reduced risk premiums.
-As inflation has reemerged, interest rates have risen and asset prices have started to level off and even decline, investor fears could lead to a withdrawal of capital from commercial real estate lending markets creating a new gap – a new opportunity to be greedy when others are fearful.
+As inflation has re-emerged, interest rates have risen and asset prices have levelled off and even declined, a withdrawal of capital from commercial real estate lending markets is creating a new opportunity to be greedy when others are fearful.

-The ASX’s mega-cap banks and resources generated solid returns over the past decade, however they failed to effectively reinvest to secure their next decade of growth and returns.
 Investors should pivot exposure to the growing number of high quality, mid-cap companies that have reinvested to develop market-leading products with global opportunities and long runways for growth.
-This group of companies should offer superior returns in 2025 and beyond.

 Established in 2002, Strategies Summit is THE portfolio construction strategies conference of the year.
 Presented each August, the program features 50+ carefully selected leading investment thinkers who will challenge and refresh your portfolio construction thinking by debating contemporary and emerging portfolio construction strategies, for you to consider applying in practice to build better quality portfolios.